mohamey/distro-file-system/README.md

 * GET from fileserver should have a response type (Either ApiResponse FileObject)
 * New Type for (Either ApiResponse FileObject)
 * Fileservers should find out their own ip for use by Directory server
+* Directory server should ensure duplicate files have the same timestamp as primary on entry
+* Lock should be acquired before client can edit cached copy of file